lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 **Jelsafan0** _(03-Sep-18 04:36 PM)_

-_Iris’s vision blurs and when it clears, she’s seeing reality.
+_Iris's vision blurs and when it clears, she's seeing reality.
 Apparently she wasn't deeply affected by the mushroom aroma._

 **Jelsafan0** _(03-Sep-18 04:36 PM)_